uiceds/project-team492/manuscript.md

 __Data selection and Feature Engineering__
 <p style="text-align:justify;">
 To find out the correlation bewteen different independent variables, the data was sorted by using the correlation plot.
-Since there were numerous variables in the dataset, initially selective dependent variables introduced in the exploratory data analysis were considered whic are_distance to coast, Impervious 100, Impervious 5000, Impervious 10000, Population 100, Population 5000, Population 10000, Major 100, Major 5000, Major 10000, Residential 100, Residential 5000, Residential 10000, Total 100, Total 5000, Total 10000.
+Since there were numerous variables in the dataset, initially selective dependent variables introduced in the exploratory data analysis were considered which are_distance to coast, Impervious 100, Impervious 5000, Impervious 10000, Population 100, Population 5000, Population 10000, Major 100, Major 5000, Major 10000, Residential 100, Residential 5000, Residential 10000, Total 100, Total 5000, Total 10000.
 </p>
 <p style="text-align:justify;">
 The correlation analysis was initially divided into five distinct groups to facilitate comparison, as visually inspecting all features simultaneously was impractical.
 This segmentation also allowed for classification of the data based on different features, aiding in the identification of relevant variables.
 Figure 1 presents the correlation plots for each group, illustrating the relationships between features.